CJTAYL/kmeans_comparison/README.md

 ## Data

 The data used in this project were retrieved from the University of California Irvines Machine Learning Repository.
-The original dataset was published in an article by K... et al. (2010).
-The dataset is comprised of 210 entries and eight variables.
-A brief description of the variables can be found below:
-- Area:
+The data can be accessed through a .txt file located in the "data" folder of this repository.
+Additionally, the data may be accessed through the `fetch_seeds_data` function in the "data_collection.py" file.
+The original dataset was published in a study by Charytanowicz et al. (2010) and contains information on the geometric properties of 210 wheat seeeds.
+The variables in the dataset were:
-- Length:
+- Area (A)
-- Width:
+- Perimeter (P)
-- Compactness: $C = \frac{4piA}{P^2} $
+- Compactness (C), where $ C = /frac{4piA}{P^2}
-- Perimeter:
+- Length of Kernel
-- Kernel Groove:
+- Width of Kernel
-- Variety:
+- Assymmetry Coefficient
+- Length of Kernerl Groove
+- Seed Variety (i.e., Kama, Rosa, or Canadian)